Updated November 5, 2020

 Registered nurses experience intentional injuries at a rate of 8.8 per 10,000 employees compared to 1.9 across all occupations.
 In addition, 1 in 4 nurses will be assaulted over the course of their careers, and 1 in 4,000 healthcare workers are hit once a month.
 The highest rates of violence occur in the emergency department, geriatric and psychiatric settings.

-What’s more, many healthcare employees have little to no education about workplace violence, from strategies to avoid it to how to report if it does happen.
+What’s more, many healthcare employees have little to no education about strategies how to de-escalate violence in healthcare settings, to how to report if it does happen.

 “Many people think it’s okay to spit at a nurse or be hollered at or have a bed pan flung across a room,” explains Margaret Morales, APRN, ACNS, NEA-BC, VP at Mount Sinai Hospital in New York City.
 “Especially in our emergency room, we found [the attitude was,] ‘That’s just the way our patients are,'”